 Medical play, discussion about misconceptions and even distractions are used to ease the fears that a child may have and allow them to gain a sense of control over intense medical situations.
 Additional activities such as special events, outings, birthday parties and visits from volunteer and foster grandparents promote continued growth and development and reinforce normalcy in the child’s life.

-Because The Nebraska Medical Center is a level one trauma center and renowned in areas of solid organ and bone marrow transplantation and oncology, the Child Life Specialists are often called upon provide support to children of adult patients.
+Because Nebraska Medicine is a level one trauma center and renowned in areas of solid organ and bone marrow transplantation and oncology, the Child Life Specialists are often called upon provide support to children of adult patients.

 Some of the more common questions our specialists are able to answer are: